omerstoler/HW2-wet-part/Code files/README.txt

 			3) implementing a run_queue for SHORTs / check if it's possible to iterate over the in original OTHER's, and if it has the wanted behavior.

+			maybe build a SCHED_SHORT prio_array_t and connect to it when in find_first_bit() in schedule() it search for next process to run
+			- (if first bit is in an index bigger than 99, SCHED_SHORT will be preferred)